 The Board of Directors is responsible for the company’s administration and for the proper organisation of activities and approves the company’s strategy and annual plans, the semi-annual reports and the financial statements, as well as the risk management principles.
 The Board advances the company’s development and ensures that the operations conform to law and meet the goals set by the owner.
 The Board also has the power to decide important individual cases of financing.
 The Board supervises and monitors the company's executive management and appoints and dismisses the CEO and other members of the senior management.
 The Board has appointed the Inspection Committee and the Remuneration Committee from among its members to assist the Board in managing its tasks.

 Finnvera’s Board of Directors consists of at least six members and a most nine members.
 One Board member is elected among candidates named by the Ministry of Economic Affairs and Employment and one among candidates named by the Ministry of Finance.
 The Board members are elected for a term of one year.

-In 2017, the Board of Directors had seven members, four of whom were women and three men.
-The Board met a total of 19 times (15).
-The regular members’ average attendance rate at Board meetings was 92 (95) per cent.
+In 2018, the Board of Directors had seven members, four of whom were women and three men.
+The Board met a total of 16 times (19).
+Average attendance rate at Board meetings was 95 (92) per cent.